 "Cliff, I haven't time to write more.
 I have to see you.
 If you possibly can, please come over this weekend.
 If you can't come this weekend, I may never see you again.
 Really!
 I'm staying at Hood's at 507 Tucker, so come there.
 Please come it's so urgent!
 Loads of love, Mary."

 I became fascinated and started doing research.
 I found a picture of her through the Healdsburg Museum.
 There's a photo of the Healdsburg High School class of '36, which includes one Mary E. Stubbs.
 I think she looks anxious and susceptible to theatrics.

 I wonder, did Clifford come over?
 Did she ever go to Europe like she insisted she would?
 Another intrigue is that she describes a date she went on and how she thought she might run into him, Clifford, at the show but was disappointed that she did not.
 It truly sounds like Healdsburg was thee place to be in the 30s.
 She says she went on a group date with other couples, but clearly she has an intense interest in Clifford.
 Were they clandestine?
 Were they in cahoots?
 Was she a very avant garde and free woman?
 What happened?!

-A couple weeks later I discovered that, after 60 years, Pauline's Antiques was closing.
+A couple of weeks later I discovered that, after 60 years, Pauline's Antiques was closing.
 It occurred to me that I had precious little time left to see if there were any other effects of Mary Ellen's or Clifford's.
-I spent a few days and many dusty hours looking through thousands of random items, which were kind of organized but not really, because they were trying to clear out the space.
+I spent a few days and many dusty hours looking through thousands of random items, which were kind of organized but not really, as they were just trying to clear out the space.

 I drove to Healdsburg and went to where "Hood's" used to be.
 It's a parking lot now.
 I also went to the library there and met the fine people who spend their time cataloguing the history of area residents long past.
 They pointed me to a great resource, the California Digital Newspaper Collection from the Center for Bibliographical Studies.